-The 11th Edition of the Next Steps guide is a publication of the Autism Society of Wisconsin in collaboration with the Autism Society of South Central Wisconsin and the Autism Society of Southeastern Wisconsin.
+The 10th Edition of the Next Steps guide is a publication of the Autism Society of Wisconsin.
 We appreciate everyone who contributed valuable time and feedback during the development of this guide.
+Thank you to the following groups for their contributions: